Evolutionary Optimization of Physics-Informed Neural Networks: Advancing Generalizability by the Baldwin Effect: Conclusion

 \section{Conclusion}

 In this paper, we study the Baldwin effect as a novel means to advancing the generalizability of PINNs over a family of governing differential equations.
-The Baldwin effect is instantiated through a two-stage stochastic programming formulation, wherein the first stage evolves the initial layers of a generalizable PINN model and the second stage trains its final layers to specialize to any new physics task (analogous to lifetime learning).
-The method is demonstrated to be broadly applicable to the learning of different linear and nonlinear ODE/PDEs encompassing diverse physical phenomena such as convection-diffusion, particle kinematics, and heat and mass transfer.
+The Baldwin effect is instantiated through a two-stage stochastic programming formulation, wherein the first stage evolves the initial layers of a generalizable PINN model, and the second stage trains its final layer to specialize to any new physics task (analogous to lifetime learning).
+The Baldwinian neuroevolution biases pre-final hidden layers’ weight distribution so that final layer specialization is both fast and accurate, preserving (near) constant-time solves while allowing capacity to scale.
+Although the pre-final hidden layers are not fine-tuned per task, the Baldwinian-PINN’s capacity can be effectively scaled---by increasing width and/or depth---to handle more complex physics (e.g., fluid flow) while preserving fast test-time learning.

+Our method is demonstrated to be broadly applicable to the learning of different linear and nonlinear ODE/PDEs encompassing diverse physical phenomena such as convection-diffusion, particle kinematics, heat and mass transfer, and fluid flow.
 Relative to recent meta-learned PINNs, Baldwinian-PINNs can accelerate the physics-aware predictions by several orders of magnitude, while improving the prediction accuracy by up to one order.
 A Baldwinian-PINN is thus in the image of a precocial species with accelerated learning ability at birth.

 The lifetime learning encapsulated in the Baldwinian paradigm does not require \textit{a priori} parameterization for the task scenarios, permitting both flexible generalization to new ICs, BCs, and PDE source terms and variations in the lifetime learning task objectives (e.g., different domain and/or sample size).
 This allows Baldwinian-PINNs to be useful in applications when large number of evaluations with \textit{a priori} unknown input conditions are sought, e.g. generative design or what-if analysis.
-In addition, results in Section~\ref{subsec:linearpde} suggest that Baldwinian-PINNs could be suited to the continual modelling of dynamical systems through their versatility in handling ICs and ability to rapidly model and stitch time windows together with minimal error~\cite{meng2020ppinn, wang2022respecting}.
+In addition, results in Section~\ref{subsec:linearpde} suggest that Baldwinian-PINNs could be suited to the continual modelling of dynamical systems through their versatility in handling ICs and ability to rapidly model and stitch time windows together with minimal error~\cite{meng2020ppinn}.